The Bankrate promise

 Inflation leading to interest rate hikes

-This does not bode well for those looking for payday loans, as these loans already have much higher rates than other personal loans.
+That means borrowers can expect higher interest rates and tighter eligibility requirements when it comes to all lending products, including personal loans.
+This also does not bode well for those looking for payday loans, as these loans already have considerably higher rates than conventional personal loans.

 Should I take out a payday loan?